IntegratedQuantum/Integrated-Quantum/README.md

 The quantum physics app!

-If you want to download the app you can do it here: http://www.mediafire.com/file/l2fl2awo118tg3g/app-debug.apk/file
+If you want to download the app you can do it here(the file usually includes the latest pull requests I made): http://www.mediafire.com/file/l2fl2awo118tg3g/app-debug.apk/file